Famous people from North East England of the past and present

 Talk of the Tees

-Actor, born Guisborough.
-Educated Stockton and Billingham Technical College.
+Actor, born Guisborough and educated at Stockton and Billingham Technical College.
 His TV roles include appearances in Early Doors, Northern Lights with Robson Green, Waterloo Road and as a contestant on Strictly Come Dancing.
 He is also the introductory voice for visitors to Beamish Museum.

 Bewick and Beilby